#1 Business Writing Recommendation for Everything You Write at Work

-Business writing is a rhetoric entirely dependent on your audience, and it is also very results-oriented.
-We shouldn't be writing, or discussing, or presenting, if we don't have something to say.
+Business writing is rhetoric entirely dependent on your audience, and it is also very results-oriented.
+We shouldn't be writing, discussing, or presenting if we don't have something to say.
 If you can't answer these questions, stop!
-There is no need write or say anything.
+There is no need to write or say anything.

 My #1 Business Writing Recommendation

 Ask yourself these two important questions before you write anything at work:

 Question # 1 - Who is my reader?

 There are really two aspects to this question.

 1a.
 Who will actually be reading this document (or listening to your presentation or discussion)?

 - Name them, so they are clear in your mind.
 Writing this down will help you frame your readers in your mind more clearly.

 (We summarize this in business writing training more bluntly, and ask participants to explain "What's their deal?")

 Consider those readers you identified and analyze them.
 For example: